Giovanni Giolitti: Libyan War

 An ultimatum was presented to the Ottoman government led by the Committee of Union and Progress (CUP) party on the night of 26–27 September.
-Through Austian intermediation, the Ottomans replied with the proposal of transferring control of Libya without war, maintaining a formal Ottoman suzerainty.
-This suggestion was comparable to the situation in Egypt, which was under formal Ottoman suzerainty, but was actually controlled by the United Kingdom.
-Giolitti refused, and war was declared on September 29, 1911.
+Through Austrian intermediation, the Ottomans replied with the proposal of transferring control of Libya without war, maintaining a formal Ottoman suzerainty.
+This suggestion was comparable to the situation in Egypt, which was under formal Ottoman suzerainty but was actually controlled by the United Kingdom.
+Giolitti refused, and war was declared on 29 September 1911.
 He was criticised for having declared war without consulting Parliament, and for not having summoned it until several months later.
 His conduct of the Government during the campaign was also severely criticised, as he acted as though the war were merely an affair of internal politics and party combinations.

-On 18 October 1912 Turkey officially surrendered.
+On 18 October 1912, Turkey officially surrendered.
 As a result of this conflict, Italy captured the Ottoman Tripolitania Vilayet (province), of which the main sub-provinces were Fezzan, Cyrenaica, and Tripoli itself.
 These territories together formed what became known as Italian Libya.

 During the conflict, Italian forces also occupied the Dodecanese islands in the Aegean Sea.
 Italy had agreed to return the Dodecanese to the Ottoman Empire according to the Treaty of Ouchy in 1912 (also known as the First Treaty of Lausanne (1912), as it was signed at the Château d'Ouchy in Lausanne, Switzerland.)
 However, the vagueness of the text allowed a provisional Italian administration of the islands, and Turkey eventually renounced all claims on these islands in Article 15 of the Treaty of Lausanne in 1923.

 Although minor, the war was a precursor of World War I as it sparked nationalism in the Balkan states.
 Seeing how easily the Italians had defeated the weakened Ottomans, the members of the Balkan League attacked the Ottoman Empire before the war with Italy had ended.